nile-the-code-river/restaurant-practice/README.md

 # Restaurant Practice

 A Project for learning how to architecture right using ASP.NET Core Web API.
-The project is based on a fabulous youtube course, [ASP.NET Core 8 Web API in Clean architecture from scratch](https://www.youtube.com/watch?v=E6sUJWwZLwE&ab_channel=FullstackDev).
+The project is based on a youtube course, [ASP.NET Core 8 Web API in Clean architecture from scratch](https://www.youtube.com/watch?v=E6sUJWwZLwE&ab_channel=FullstackDev).
+This only covers basic and does not seem completely accurate.
+For more advanced course, check out the official resource, [Clean Architecture with ASP.NET Core 9](https://www.youtube.com/watch?v=zw-ZtB1BNl8&ab_channel=dotnet) and etc.

 ## Course Agenda
 1. REST Web API